cmneal26/Tech-Writing-Project/mypage/index.md

 ### 1. Create a [https://www.markdowntutorial.com/](Markdown) file with an ".md" file extension.

-The markdown file can be the root folder of the site, and existing folder such as "/about", or in a new folder.
+The markdown file can be in the root folder of the site, an existing folder such as "/about", or in a new folder.
 A new folder is useful if you have multiple related pages--`index.md` will be the default page for the folder.
 The URL for the page will reflect where you place the file.
 For example, if a "/mypage.md" file is added to the root folder, then it will be available at:
 [http://localhost:8080/Tech-Writing-Project/mypage/](http://localhost:8080/Tech-Writing-Project/mypage/)